-One day after a dorm meeting they walked over to the chow hall together to get dinner.
-As they walked across the lot he reached for her hand to hold.
+One day after a dorm meeting they walked over to the chow hall to get dinner.
+As they walked together across the lot her hand brushed past his.
+He reached out and caught her hand in one fluid motion.
 She nearly pulled it back, embarrassed at this forward motion, but she couldn't.
 It felt so warm and comfortable.
 She decided to let him.

 Later that night when he walked her back to her room he asked her a question.

 "Hey," he said.
 "I'm kind of confused."

 "What am I to you?"

 He paused, obviously disappointed by her answer.